 The DFMI hosts an annual film market in July.
 For further information, visit: http://www.

 Encounters South African International Documentary Festival

 Encounters South African International Documentary Festival (Encounters) is the premier documentary festival in Africa and one of the oldest film festivals on the continent.
-This year it celebrartes its 20th anniversary.
+It celebrates its 25th anniversary in 2023.
 It remains one of only a few on the continent that is solely dedicated to the genre.
 Since its inception, the festival has advanced the currency of documentaries in the country and region, supporting new productions and giving an African platform to international documentaries.
 DOK.network Africa has been connected to Encounters since 2016.
 Since then multiple German and South African documentary films have been exchanged, masterclasses have been held, and much more – this year Encounters festival director Mandisa Zitha was part of the curatorial team of the DOK.network Africa Retrospective and visited DOK.fest München for the first time.
 We are delighted to be a partner of the Adiaha Awards in 2023, which recognises outstanding African women filmmakers.

 DOCUBOX East African Documentary Film Fund